AWOU/Interactive-Brokers-API-Examples/README.md

 implemented so that it saves the data about the positions held to a list that can be easily retrieved instead of straight to the log file.

-Their Code is pretty well organized and it helps to read through their package contents to get a better idea of how it works.